energyquantified/eq-python-client/docs/userguide/ohlc.rst

 We group all products for a market into a single curve.
-For instance, we have a curve called ``NP Futures Power Base EUR/MWh Nasdaq OHLC``, which contains all power futures contracts for the Nord Pool system price.
+For instance, we have a curve called ``NP Futures Power Base EUR/MWh Nasdaq OHLC``, which contains all power futures contracts for the system price in the Nord Pool area.

 When loading OHLC data, the response is a list of OHLC objects.
 An OHLC object consists of **open**, **high**, **low**, **close**, **settlement**, **volume**